Phantasm II: Reception

-On Rotten Tomatoes, 38% of 16 surveyed critics gave the film a positive review, and the average rating is 4.80/10.
-On Metacritic the film has a score of 42% based on reviews from 9 critics, indicating "mixed or average reviews".
+Box office

+Phantasm II earned $3,012,285 during its opening weekend in the United States.
+It went on to gross a total of $7,282,851 domestically.
+It was later characterized by Pat H. Broeske of the Los Angeles Times as a box-office bomb.

+Critical response

+Contemporary

-In a negative review, Roger Ebert rated the film one out of four stars and likened it to an extended dream without logic or a coherent plot, full of nightmarish images and no character development.
+In a negative review, Roger Ebert rated the film one out of four stars, and likened it to an extended dream without logic or a coherent plot, full of nightmarish images and no character development.
 Time Out also said that "the only valid reason for seeing this belated sequel is that it goes some way towards explaining the incomprehensible plot of its predecessor."
 Variety called the film "an utterly unredeeming, full-gore sequel" and "incredibly morbid and meaningless".
-Carrie Rickey of the Philadelphia Inquirer described the film as "a series of apparently unrelated horrors visited upon good-looking blond people" and criticized the gore.
+Carrie Rickey of The Philadelphia Inquirer described the film as "a series of apparently unrelated horrors visited upon good-looking blond people" and criticized the gore.
 Roger Hurlburt of the Sun-Sentinel criticized LeGros' acting and called the film a waste of time.
+Patrick Taggart of the Austin American-Statesman called the film "an incredibly muddled assemblage of impossibilities," and criticized its explicit violence and focus on special effects.

 Writing in The New York Times, Caryn James stated that "there are some grotesquely stylish and scary moments" but they "seem to take as long to arrive as the sequel did."
 Kevin Thomas of the Los Angeles Times called the film "a fast, entertaining fright show" but needlessly literal and gratuitous, as the film series transforms from a surreal thriller to a trite horror film.
+The Oregonian critic Ted Mahar felt the film was slightly more cogent than the first film, but remained critical, writing: "Individual scenes are [okay] for bogus suspense and special effects.
+The acting is as good as it has to be.
+But on the whole, the film feels like a 90-minute version of something that was many hours longer."

 In a positive review, Dave Kehr of the Chicago Tribune stated that "Coscarelli has captured the texture of a disjointed, half-remembered nightmare" and likens it to the 1920s surrealist film movement.
 The Philadelphia Daily News' Amy Alexander said the film "has all the elements of a classic serial horror film" and praised the special effects.